DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 and whether any changes in how they valued the ICTs emerged across the project.
-We took into account factors such as participants’ readiness to maintain internet access, what they were prepared to pay, and how community members personalized their computers, as indicators of what value they placed on home computers and internet access.
-We also attempted to assess the comparative value of the computers in relation to other material objects used by participants, such as cars, mobile phones, X-boxes, fridges and TVs, as well as the community payphone, as a means of gauging their significance in remote community life.
+We took into account factors such as participants’ readiness to maintain internet access, what they were prepared to pay, and how community members personalized their computers as indicators of what value they placed on home computers and internet access.
+We also attempted to assess the comparative value of the computers in relation to other material objects used by participants, such as cars, mobile phones, Xboxes, fridges and TVs, as well as the community payphone, as a means of gauging their significance in remote community life.

-By the end of September 2013, there were relatively high rates of formal ownership (signed agreements) of the computers and payment for internet plans at Imangara and Mungalawarru, suggesting that most participants valued the PCs and internet access.
+By the end of September 2013, there were relatively high rates of formal ownership (signed agreements) of the computers and payment for internet plans at Imangara and Mungalawurru, suggesting that most participants valued the PCs and internet access.
 In the initial phases of the project, community members’ interest in having internet access grew considerably.
 Between February and November 2012, when we asked